 You Are There.
 But You Never Know Where.

-But the most compelling improvement over Star Tours 1.0 is the ride's random sequence generator.
-By slicing together many different destination and transition scenes, Disney says that there are over 50 possible story combinations.
+Tthe most compelling improvement over Star Tours 1.0 is the ride's random sequence generator.
+By slicing together many different destinations and transition scenes, Disney says that there are over 50 possible story combinations.

 No two rides, therefore, would likely be the same (unless uber-fans boarded Star Tours a lot).
 That keeps the attraction fresh and makes it eminently re-rideable.
 It also makes other motion simulator attractions, with their fixed been-there, done-that plots, seem so 20th century.

-It was quite impressive to experience the attraction twice and be treated to an entirely unique story arc each time.
-Different characters (which might include, among others, Boba Fett, Yoda, Princess Leia, and supreme baddie Darth Vader), different missions, different locations, and even different gags had me marveling at the audacity of the ride.
+It's quite impressive to experience the attraction more than once and be treated to an entirely unique story arc each time.
+Different characters (which might include, among others, Boba Fett, Yoda, Princess Leia, and supreme baddie Darth Vader), different missions, different locations, and even different gags will have you marveling at the audacity of the ride.
 "It was a challenge to sync everything," says Spiegel, referring to the on-the-fly nature of the stitched-together film, the corresponding motion sequences, and the in-cabin effects.
 “We wanted to be able to take guests to many places in the Star Wars universe.
 And now we can."

 It may be some time before we actually have the technology to fly off to faraway stars.
 Until then, the mighty impressive technology that fuels Star Tours - The Adventures Continue can virtually transport us, if only for a few minutes at a time, to places that were previously unthinkable.